-The following is the process and anticipated timeline for a complaint of sexual violence made on campus.
+The following is the process and tentative timeline for a complaint of sexual violence made on campus, which adheres to the MnSCU System 1B.3.1 Response to Sexual Violence (Procedure).
 MSUM provides a prompt, fair, and impartial process from the initial intake to the final result.
 The Title IX Coordinator receives annual training on serving as a trauma-informed investigator.
-In addition, decision-makers receive trauma-informed training.
+In addition, decision makers receive trauma-informed training.
 Any perceived or real bias or conflicts of interest by the designated officer will be addressed with the president to determine the reassignment of a designated officer.